Dynamics of Pseudoentanglement: Spreading of Pseudoentanglement

 Several interesting consequences follow form Eq.~\eqref{eq:localmodel_bounds}.
 First of all, independently of $m$, we have

 which is a necessary condition for a cut-off, see Sec.~\ref{sec:review_cutoff}.
-We thus conjecture the presence of asymptotically sharp pseudothermalization transitions in this model.
-While numerical simulations are strongly limited by the explosive growth of the state space $|\Sigma_m| = \binom{2^N}{m}$, results of exact simulations of $N = 5$ qubits, shown in Fig.~\ref{fig:mixing_vs_time}, are consistent with the emergence of a cutoff---we clearly see the development of a plateau, followed by a decay $\sim \lambda_1^{t-\delta t}$ of the total variation distance, with a temporal offset $\delta t\sim m$ in the accessible range\footnote{$N=5$, $m=8$ yields $|\Sigma_8| = \binom{32}{8} \gtrsim 10^7$ states.} $1\leq m \leq 8$.
+We thus conjecture the presence of asymptotically sharp distinguishability transitions in this model.
+While numerical simulations are strongly limited by the explosive growth of the state space $|\Sigma_m| = \binom{2^N}{m}$, results of exact simulations of $N = 5$ qubits, shown in Fig.~\ref{fig:mixing_vs_time}, are consistent with the emergence of a cutoff---we clearly see the development of a plateau, followed by a decay $\sim \lambda_1^{t-\delta t}$ of the total variation distance, with a temporal offset $\delta t\sim m$ in the accessible range $1\leq m \leq 8$ (for $N=5$, $m=8$ we have $|\Sigma_8| = \binom{32}{8} \gtrsim 10^7$ states).

-We can then break down the behavior of different moments $m$, based on their scaling with $N$, to obtain an interesting (though still incomplete) picture of the dynamics: \begin{enumerate}[label = (\roman*)] \item For constant $m$, we have $t_{\rm mix}^{(m)} = \Theta(N^2)$, and thus the pseudothermalization time
+We can then break down the behavior of different moments $m$, based on their scaling with $N$, to obtain an interesting (though still incomplete) picture of the dynamics: \begin{enumerate}[label = (\roman*)] \item For constant $m$, we have $t_{\rm mix}^{(m)} = \Theta(N^2)$, and thus the indistinguishability time

 with the $\pm$ term denoting the width of the time window in which the transition to equilibrium happens.
-This suggests a picture based on a `pseudothermalization front' spreading ballistically through the system, with fast equilibration behind the front, so that $m$-copy pseudothermalization happens suddenly, and simultaneously for all constant $m$, once the front has swept across the system. \item In the intermediate range $\omega(1) \leq m\leq O(N\log N)$, our bounds are insufficient to pin down the scaling of $\pseudothermtime{m}$; we have
+This suggests a picture based on a `pseudoentanglement front' spreading ballistically through the system, with fast equilibration behind the front.
+In this picture, $m$-copy indistinguishability arises suddenly, and simultaneously for all constant $m$, once the front has swept across the system. \item In the intermediate range $\omega(1) \leq m\leq \tilde{O}(N)$, our bounds are insufficient to pin down the scaling of $\pseudothermtime{m}$; we have

 for some function $\Omega(1)\leq f(m)\leq O(m)$.
-Depending on the scaling of $f(m)$, it is possible that the `pseudothermalization front' picture ceases to apply, with a parametrically slower equilibration behind the ballistic front and a separation of consecutive pseudothermalization transitions $\pseudothermtime{m}$, $\pseudothermtime{m+1}$. \item At even higher moments $\omega(N\log N)\leq m \leq O(\poly{N})$, the counting bound becomes dominant over the locality bound, so the `font' picture is not relevant anymore.
+Depending on the scaling of $f(m)$, it is possible that the `pseudoentanglement front' picture ceases to apply, with a parametrically slower equilibration behind the ballistic front and a separation of consecutive indistinguishability transitions $\pseudothermtime{m}$, $\pseudothermtime{m+1}$. \item At even higher moments $\tilde{\omega}(N)\leq m \leq O(\poly{N})$ (super-linear, but still polynomial in $N$), the counting bound becomes dominant over the locality bound, so the `front' picture is not relevant anymore.
 We have